 They say it removes more trapped air than any other form of bleeding, and it’s ideal for ABS brake modules.
 The Phoenix Systems V-5 is also capable of every other form of bleeding – pressurizing the master cylinder, vacuuming from the caliper and bench testing, so it’s a handy bit of equipment.

 This tool is made from plastic and is quite flimsy, but careful use will see it function well.
 I’d have to say that if they made it more durable, perhaps beefed it up with a metal pump, I’d probably spend my own money on one of these kits.

-Let’s just be clear – this isn’t a brake bleeding kit, it’s an accessory kit to be used with something like the Motive Products pump.
-I’ve included it within this list for two reasons … it looks great and it helps to alleviate the problem of pressurizing the master cylinder and keeping it airtight – which is the problem that most pressurized systems have.
+Let’s just be clear, this isn’t a brake bleeding kit.
+It’s an accessory kit to be used with something like the Motive Products pump.
+I’ve included it within this list for two reasons.
+It looks great and it helps to alleviate the problem of pressurizing the master cylinder and keeping it airtight.
+This is the problem that most pressurized systems have.

-What you’re getting is 12 color coded, anodized aluminum caps that fit to the top of most different master cylinders.
-They have a quality hose coupling attached and expandable O rings to ensure a proper seal, all contained in their own blow molded storage case.
+What you’re getting is 12 color-coded, anodized aluminum caps that fit the top of most different master cylinders.
+They have a quality hose coupling attached and expandable O rings to ensure a proper seal, all contained in their own blow-molded storage case.

-Realistically, due to the price, these are professional grade and for professional users … it’s doubtful that any home mechanic will want to lump out the kinda of money on these for one or two cars.
+Realistically, due to the price, these are professional-grade and for professional users.
+It’s doubtful that any home mechanic will want to lump out the kinda money on these for one or two cars.
 With that said, if your garage is wall-to-wall tool chests, then a few hundred bucks may not phase you.